St. Paul’s Roman Catholic Church of Biscotasing

 Biscotasing was the home of St. Paul’s Roman Catholic Church.

 As the years passed, the front stairs of the church were removed.
-Access to the church was from the rear and sides of the building.
+After the removal of the front stairs, access to the church was from the rear and sides of the building.

 By 1976, St. Paul’s had closed as a mission church and stood empty for many years.
 In October of 1988, the bells of St. Paul’s were removed and taken to Levack, Ontario where on October 14 the bells were installed at St. Bartholomew’s Catholic Church.